-<school< th="">1&gt;</school<> 1> Parent/O Address City Sta Dear Pa rent or Guardian, is an ess ords indicate that has five (5) unexcused absences.
+<school< th="">ol&gt;</school<> ol> Parent/ Addres City St City St ate Zip Dear P arent or Guardian, is an es cords indicate that has five (5) unexcused absences.
 Attendance sential component to a student's academic success.
-It is imperative that your child chool every day, for the full day. absence after fiv student law requires schools to notify parents when their child has at least five (5) unexcused and the possible consequences for unexcused absences.
-According to Georgia law, re (5) unexcused absences, any parent, guardian, or other person responsible for a under the age of 16 can be subject to a fine not less than \$25.00 and not greater than 1, imprisonment not to exceed 30 days, community service, or any combination of nalties. attendar may res e scheduled a meeting atSchool on Your nee is mandatory.
+It is imperative that your child school every day for the full day. absence after fir student \$100.0 a law requires schools to notify parents when their child has at least five (5) unexcused es and the possible consequences for unexcused absences.
+According to Georgia law, ve (5) unexcused absences, any parent, guardian, or other person responsible for a tunder the age of 16 can be subject to a fine not less than \$25.00 and not greater than 0, imprisonment not to exceed 30 days, community service, or any combination of enalties.
+Failure Failure Ling has been scheduled atSchool on Your attendance is mandatory.
 There will be no further notice for this meeting.
-Failure to attend ult in an automatic referral to Juvenile or Magistrate Court for Failure to Comply & Compulsory Attendance provisions of the Official Code of Georgia Annotated A.) other do able and you have not already done so, please send any parent notes, medical notes, or ocumentation to verify that absences are excused.
+To attend may result in an automatic referral to Juvenile or Magistrate Court for to Comply with the Compulsory Attendance provisions of the Official Code of a Annotated (O.C.G.A.) other d able and you have not already done so, please send any parent notes, medical notes, or ocumentation to verify that absences are excused.
 If you should have any questions, contact the school.
-Thank y ou, <principa< td="">pal Name&gt; al</principa<> pal Name> al Student's Attendance Record School Social Worker
+Thank you, <princip< td="">ipal Name&gt; oal</princip<> ipal Name> oal Cc: Student's Attendance Record School Social Worker/Truancy Officer